Talleyrand Cavalerie

 This gentleman's regiment was raised on August 9 1671.

-The regiment took part to the War of the Polish Succession, serving on the Rhine from 1733 to 1735.
+The regiment took part in the War of the Polish Succession, serving on the Rhine from 1733 to 1735.

 In 1751, the regiment was stationed at Gray.